All

 with her disclosures that could revolutionize the treatment of the aged.

-of the brain arteries), trophic ulcers (ulcers due to improper nutrition
+the brain arteries), trophic ulcers (ulcers due to improper nutrition

 in a particular portion of the body), alopecia (baldness), senile Parkinsonism,